amarder/amarder.github.io/src/content/post/immich.md

 | 2015-09   | Andrew convinces Meg to organize wedding photos using Dropbox Carousel.
 Meg does a lot of work identifying the photos that bring us joy.           |
 | 2016-03   | Carousel is deactivated, all of Meg's work is lost.                                                                                                |

 As I move from Google Photos to Immich, I want to make sure I don't repeat my past mistakes.
-If I recruit Meg to organize photos in Immich, I want to be confident that I won't lose any of her work again.
+If I recruit Meg to organize photos in Immich, I want to be confident that I won't lose any of her work again.[^2]

+[^2]: Meg says "I want AI to pick the good photos, not me!"
+Sounds like a great idea for a future post!